riscv-europe/summit-website-development/summit/2025/expo.md

 {% include jumboboxend.html %}

+{% include bannerimg.html
+    img = "media/banners/exhibitors.png"
+	caption = "The exhibitors are located on S1 & S2.
+The posters islands are on S1, S2 & S3.<br>The main entries to Gaston Berger amphitheatre is on S2, for Louis Armand on S3.<br>S3 is also a lounge area."
+%}

+{% include bannerimg.html
+    img = "media/banners/S1.png"
+	caption = "S1, at level -1 from the entrance: reception, cloack room, exhibitors, posters islands, dev zone, lavatories."
+%}

+{% include bannerimg.html
+    img = "media/banners/S2.png"
+	caption = "S2, at level -2: exhibitors, posters islands, main entries to amphitheatre Gaston Berger."
+%}

+{% include bannerimg.html
+    img = "media/banners/S3.png"
+	caption = "S2, at level -2: posters islands, lounge area, entries to amphitheatres Louis Armand.
+Lavatories."
+%}

 {% include jumboboxstart.html
-    title = "Demo Theater"
+    title = "Demo Theatre"
-    lead = "A dedicated amphitheatre for demos and product presentations."
+    lead = "From Tuesday to Thursday, Louis Armand East (S3) will be dedicated to demos and product presentations."
 %}

 From Tuesday 13 noon until Wednesday 14 afternoon, during breaks and